microsoft/dev-proxy/specs/plugins.md

 ### Registration

-The `Register` method of a `IProxyPlugin` will be called after an instance is created and will provide an `ISet<Regex>` to define the urls the plugin wll watch, either using the default or a plugin specific set based on the supplied configuration, a `IProxyContext` to supply utility objects from the proxy, and an `IConfigurationSection` if one was loaded.
+The `Register` method of an `IProxyPlugin` will be called after an instance is created and will provide an `ISet<Regex>` to define the urls the plugin wll watch, either using the default or a plugin specific set based on the supplied configuration, an `IProxyContext` to supply utility objects from the proxy, and an `IConfigurationSection` if one was loaded.

 > It is strongly recommended that plugin implementers provide a default configuration in their code.

 Plugin classes should store the supplied `IProxyContext` for use when events are fired.
 At a minimum this context will supply the `ILogger` which plugins will use to provide output messages.
+The contents of the context are likely to evolve as new requirements for plugin emerge.

 The details of the ILogger interface and implementation are out of the scope of this spec, except to say that they will provide plugins with a standardized mechanism for logging messages using preset formatting and categorization.